JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols.md

 When configuring queries, Web Symbols scope are added to the list to create an initial scope for symbols resolve.

 ### Methods
+{#websymbolsscope-methods}

+{style="full"}
+getSymbols()
-- `getSymbols()`: returns symbols within the scope.
+: returns symbols within the scope.
 If provided `name` is `null`, no pattern evaluation will happen and all symbols of a particular kind and from particular namespace will be returned.

+getCodeCompletions()
-- `getCodeCompletions()`: returns code completions for symbols within the scope.
+: returns code completions for symbols within the scope.

+isExclusiveFor()
-- `isExclusiveFor()`: when scope is exclusive for a particular namespace and kind, resolve will not continue down the stack during pattern matching.
+: when scope is exclusive for a particular namespace and kind, resolve will not continue down the stack during pattern matching.

+createPointer()
-- `createPointer()`: returns the pointer to the symbol scope, which can survive between read actions.
+: returns the pointer to the symbol scope, which can survive between read actions.
 The dereferenced symbol scope should be valid.

+getModificationCount()
-- `getModificationCount()`: symbol scopes are used in CachedValues as dependencies for query executors.
+: symbol scopes are used in CachedValues as dependencies for query executors.
 If a symbol scope instance can mutate over the time, it should properly implement this method.

 When implementing a scope, which contains many elements you should extend `WebSymbolsScopeWithCache`, which cache the list of symbols and uses efficient cache to speed up queries.